DriveTimeBM/BAND-MAID_gpt/youtube/README.md

 ## 📝 Notes ##

-Snapshot Date: Views accurate as of 2025-09-28.
+- Snapshot Date: Views accurate as of 2025-09-28.

+- Song Association: When multiple songs appear in one video (e.g., medleys), list the primary one or separate with commas.

-Cross-Linking: Song titles should match the songs.tsv dataset exactly for consistency.
+- Cross-Linking: Song titles should match the songs.tsv dataset exactly for consistency.